hahnicity/ventMAP/README.md

 Currently only data output from the Purittan Bennet 840 (PB-840) is supported, but we welcome contributions to support addition of other ventilators as well.

+## Citing
+If you make use of this library in your own work please cite our work :bowtie:.

+    @article{adams2017development,
+      title={Development and validation of a multi-algorithm analytic platform to detect off-target mechanical ventilation}, author={Adams, Jason Y and Lieng, Monica K and Kuhn, Brooks T and Rehm, Greg B and Guo, Edward C and Taylor, Sandra L and Delplanque, Jean-Pierre and Anderson, Nicholas R}, journal={Scientific reports},
+      volume={7},
+      number={1},
+      pages={14980},
+      year={2017},
+      publisher={Nature Publishing Group}
+    }

 ## Motivation

 So you've been collecting data from some ventilators in your hospital or wherever, and you